Hovding – New Airbag for Bicyclists Hopes to Prevent Whiplash In Bicycle Accidents

 One of the advantages of being situated in a car if it is in a crash is the number of safety features that have been developed to help to minimize the risk of death and injury.
 In particular, seat belts and front and side curtain airbags really help an occupant to “ride down” a crash quickly to help absorb energy and minimize trauma to the soft and hard tissues of the body.

 The problem when we see patients that are involved in bicycle versus motor vehicle collisions and pedestrian versus motor vehicle collision (hit by a car while walking) is that these safety features do not exist outside of a car.
 Well, that is until now.

 Like many of you I spend a fair amount of my work day watching cat videos on youtube, watching the latest lip sync battles on line and following the latest viral video trends.
 Sometimes this is actually a useful endeavor and I discover things that are new and trending that impact society and my chiropractic practice.

 Recently I came across an interesting produce out of Sweden called Hovding.
 It is essentially an airbag for bicyclists.
 It has built in sensors that determine if it believes a cyclist is going to suffer an impending crash and it deploys, in an attempt to function as a car airbag and to protect and cradle the head and neck of the cyclist.
-You can see a link to the Hovding website here and to their facebook page with interesting demonstration videos here.

 It’s got a very simple design.
 It has an anchor brace that circles the neck.
 It has a hood that deploys in case it senses an impending crash, and it has an air tank that fills the hood when necessary that rests on the back the cyclist.
 It has a series of sophisticated sensors that determine when it needs to deploy.
 It even records the crash details and collects the data for future product enhancements.